RWS/Hugging-Face-Transformers-Service/README.md

 - **Text2Text Generation**: Also uses `AutoModelForSeq2SeqLM`, designed for tasks that require transforming input text into different output text, such as summarization or question-answering.

 - **Text Generation**: Leverages `AutoModelForCausalLM`, allowing users to generate coherent and contextually relevant text based on prompt inputs.
 Ideal for applications such as chatbots and creative writing.

+- **Llama**: Implements the `Llama` model from the `llama_cpp` library, designed for conversational tasks and assistant-like interactions.
+This model excels in generating context-specific responses based on provided messages, making it suitable for chat applications and interactive content generation.

 <br>